 - The expires header enables caching and tells the web browser how long it should store specific files before being deleted.

-You can add the following code to your .htaccess
+You simply need to add the following code to your .htaccess file:

 ## EXPIRES HEADER CACHING ##